 Steeping Time and Temperature

-Herbal sleep teas require different brewing mechanics than standard green or black tea.
-You must steep sleep blends for a minimum of 10 to 15 minutes to extract the heavier medicinal compounds and volatile oils.
-Crucially, you must cover the mug while steeping.
-Sleep-promoting essential oils in chamomile and lemon balm easily evaporate in steam.
-By placing a saucer or specific tea lid over your mug, you trap these oils, allowing them to condense and drip back into the liquid.
+Brew herbal sleep teas differently than standard green or black varieties.
+Steep your sleep blends for a minimum of 10 to 15 minutes to fully extract the heavy medicinal compounds and volatile oils.
+You must cover the mug while steeping.
+The sleep-promoting essential oils found in chamomile and lemon balm evaporate quickly in steam.
+Place a saucer or dedicated tea lid over your mug to trap these oils.
+This forces the compounds to condense and drip back into your liquid, maximizing the sedative effect.

 Sourcing and Organic Certification